Podophyllum peltatum: Toxicity

 All the parts of the plant are poisonous, including the unripe green fruit and perhaps the ripe fruit eaten in excess.
 The rhizome, foliage, and roots are all poisonous.
 Mayapple contains podophyllotoxin or podophyllin, which is highly toxic if consumed.

 Uses

 The ripened yellow fruit is edible in small amounts and is sometimes made into jelly.

 Mayapple has been used by Indigenous Americans as an emetic, cathartic, and antihelmintic agent.
 The rhizome of the mayapple has been used for a variety of medicinal purposes, originally by indigenous inhabitants and later by other settlers.

 Mayapple can be used topically as an escharotic in removing warts, and two of its derivatives, etoposide and teniposide, have shown promise in treating some cancers.
-Etoposide is among the World Health Organisations's list of essential medicines and it is derived from podophyllotoxin.
+Etoposide is among the World Health Organisation's list of essential medicines and it is derived from podophyllotoxin.
 Podophyllotoxin or podophyllin is used as a purgative and as a cytostatic.
 Posalfilin is a drug containing podophyllin and salicylic acid that is used to treat the plantar wart.

 They are also grown as ornamental plants for their attractive foliage and flowers.